robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 1. Go to [Amazon Inspector](https://us-west-2.console.aws.amazon.com/inspector/home?region=us-west-2) in the Amazon Console.
 2. Click to **Findings** on the left navigation.
-3. Review the four medium severity findings.
+3. Filter down the findings by using the **GuardDuty Finding ID** you copied earlier.
+The Inspector template that was used for the scan includes this ID in the name.
+4. Review the findings related to password authentication as shown below.
     ![Inspector Findings](../images/03-inspector-findings.png)

-    If you have run multiple Inspector scans outside of this workshop you can filter down the findings by using the **GuardDuty Finding ID** (as shown above) you copied earlier.
-The Inspector template that was used for the scan includes this ID in the name.

     > Which Inspector [rule packages](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_rule-packages.html) were used for this scan?